rgroli/other.nvim/README.md

 	-- When this option is set to false the reference between the two buffers is never saved.
 	-- Existing references can be removed on the buffer with :OtherClear rememberBuffers = true,

+	-- How the plugin paints its window borders
+	-- Allowed values are none, single, double, rounded, solid and shadow windowBorder = "none"

 }
 ```